1,3-Dichloro-1,1,2,2,3-pentafluoropropane: Role within the aerospace industry

 1,3-Dichloro-1,1,2,2,3-pentafluoropropane, known in the aerospace industry as AK-225G, has been used by NASA and the United States Department of Defense to clean oxygen breathing systems.
 Prior to 1996, NASA and the DoD had selected CFC-113 (1,1,2-trichloro-1,2,2-trifluoroethane) as the solvent of choice because it was effective, less toxic, and compatible with most materials used within construction, and not reactive with oxygen.
 Since the enforcement of the Montreal Protocol in 1996 HCFC-225 was selected as an interim replacement for cleaning large scale propulsion oxygen systems at NASA.

-Use as a cleaning solvent for parts often involves involves flushing, vapour degreasing, and hand wiping the components.
+Use as a cleaning solvent for parts often involves flushing, vapour degreasing, and hand wiping the components.
 Some components may be cleaned with water based cleaners, but these are then flushed and verified clean with HCFC-225.
 NASA has made efforts to recapture, distill, and re-use HCFC-225 where it is feasible.
 However, many users within the aerospace industry still rely on stockpiled CFC-113.
 In 2002, the DoD permitted DuPont Ikon P (perfluorobutyl iodide) solution for use where HCFC-225 is now banned, however, DuPont has since discontinued Ikon P and both the aerospace industry and Department of Defense are still readily searching for alternatives.